 Laptops with Best Battery Life 2019 - Longest Lasting Laptop Batteries

-No matter how stacked its specs are, a laptop is useless if it can't hold a charge.
+No matter how stacked their specs are, even the best laptops are useless if they can't hold a charge.
 Fortunately, there are plenty of notebooks that go the distance.
 Using our Laptop Mag Battery Test 2.0, which involves continuous Web surfing over Wi-Fi at 150 nits of brightness, we've identified the longest-lasting notebooks on the market.
 We're talking more than 9 hours of endurance, which should more than suffice for that cross-country flight, a long day of meetings or multiple, back-to-back classes.

 Note that, in February 2018, we switched from Laptop Battery Test 1.0, which surfed the web at a lower, 100 nits of brightness, so scores have gone down to reflect the more aggressive (and realistic) test.